telerik/maui-docs/controls/datagrid/columns/resizing.md

 **2.** Disable the resizing on a column level

-To disable the resizing on a specific column set the `IsResizable` property.
+To disable the resizing on a specific column, set the `IsResizable` property.
 The default value is `True`.

 ```XAML
 <telerik:DataGridNumericalColumn PropertyName="StadiumCapacity"